openstack/openstack-ansible/doc/source/install-guide/targethosts-network.rst

    -  Provides infrastructure for VLAN networks.

-   -  Manually created and attaches to a physical or logical interface, typically ``bond1``.
+   -  Manually creates and attaches to a physical or logical interface, typically ``bond1``.
 Attaches to ``eth11`` for vlan type networks in each associated container.
 It does not contain an IP address because it only handles layer 2 connectivity.
-As mentioned earlier, the container network interface is configurable in ``openstack_user_config.yml``.
+The container network interface is configurable in ``openstack_user_config.yml``.

-   -  This interface can support flat networks as well, though additional bridge configuration will be needed.
+   -  This interface supports flat networks with additional bridge configuration.
 More details are available here:
       :ref:`network_configuration`.